ABS 2024

 p: +1 202.688.7297

-The Speaker Ready Room is located in B118 and will be open from 7:00 AM - 5:00 PM Wednesday-Friday and until 10:00 AM on Saturday.
+The Speaker Ready Room is located in the Social Science Centre building outside of room 2020 and will be open from 8:00 AM - 5:00 PM Wednesday-Friday and 8:00 AM - 10:00 AM on Saturday.

 Click below to view the most current symposia information:

-Pre-ordered t-shirts can be picked up at the registration desk outside of the Oregon Ballroom.
+Pre-ordered t-shirts can be picked up at the registration desk in the atrium of the Physics and Astronomy Building starting Wednesday afternoon.

 A limited number of conference t-shirts are for sale at the registration desk.
 Shirts are $25 USD and credit cards are accepted.

-WiFi access is available for free throughout the Oregon Convention Center for free.
+WiFi access is available for free throughout the campus of Western University for free.

 Click below to view the most current workshop information: